andyjeffries/bjj-knowledgebase/README.md

 - With the bottom arm, grab their belt on the far side hip
 - Use these two grips to hold them down as you pop to knee on belly (and top foot out!)

+## Side control release to turtle top

+Steps:

+- Assuming your left leg is the top one (near the head not the hip)
+- Lift your weight off them and almost move your far arm (bottom arm) away to give them space to turn over
+- If you're quick enough, catch their hip with that bottom arm as they turn, come up on your top hand and bottom foot, insert your top foot as a hook and pull them back in to [back mount](#position-back-mount)
+- If you're not quick enough and they get to their knees fully and turtle up, post up on your left hand (to your opponent's 12 O'clock) and left foot, swing your right leg over and hug their hips with your knees, continue rolling pulling them with you, changing to right hand post, then on to your side to take their [back mount](#position-back-mount)

 ## Foot walkup and shin half-guard pass

 Steps: